soixantecircuits/etna/README.md

-A cli tool to do video editing using json files.
-Made with nodejs and ffmpeg.
+A cli tool to do video editing using [spacebro](https://github.com/spacebro/spacebro) Made with nodejs and ffmpeg.

 # How to